Global Financial Inclusion Training (G-FIT) Program

 Financial Products

-Focus: Focuses on designing insurance and
+Focus: Focuses on designing insurance and emergency finance products that help clients cope with shocks.

 05:00 pm – 05:30 pm